gdotgordon/site_word_freq/README.md

 which it builds a frequency histogram, plus it extracts the "href" links for further processing.
 At the end, the accumulated word count results for all sites are sorted, with the most frequent ones displayed.
-Statistics useful for performance tuning are also printed.
+Statistics about channel usage are also printed.

-Usage: `crawl <web site>`
+Usage: `crawl <web site> [-pprof_port <port num>] [more config options]`

 The well-known commercial websites are generally too large to viably crawl completely in reasonable time for a demo.
 However, I have added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the existing work-in-progress is drained, and the results up to that point are displayed.

+As I've attached an optional pprof server, it is also useful to monitor the program performance in real time at the configured port.

 If you find the website of an individual proprietor with a small site, the traversal will only take a few seconds.